hanakla/rektia/README.md

 - MVC + Logic
   maya.js is made as a basic MVC framework.
   But maya.js is separates `Logic` from Model.
-  It's thought to be can be able to use Logic in Browser, and remove database connection from tests by this.
+  It's thought to be able to use Logic in Browser, and it may removes db connections from tests and makes those tests to be more simpler.

 - DRY for code
   Build system builtin, maya.js uses `Fly`, `Webpack`, `Stylus` as it default.
-  And setting up to be able to `require` View, Logic,
+  And setting up to be able to `require` View, Logic from Browser-side javascript,

 - Realtime Web
   maya.js build in supports for socket.io.